QAQAPP/QAQ_iOS/Pods/RATreeView/README.md

 * Xcode 5
-* iOS 5
+* iOS 7 or newer/tvOS 9 or newer
-* ARC
-* QuartzCore

 Usage
 -----------------

 Check out the demo for example usage of library.
-Make sure you read the [RATreeView documentation on Cocoa Docs](http://cocoadocs.org/docsets/RATreeView/2.1.0).
+Make sure you read the [RATreeView documentation on Cocoa Docs](http://cocoadocs.org/docsets/RATreeView/2.1.1).

 ### Basics